dark-teal-coder/course-sololearn-java-intermediate/course-note-sololearn-java-intermediate.md

 Create a program to show loading message to your application users.

-Define a class Loading which has one public method called LoadingMessage(), which should print "Loading" when called.
+Define a class Loading which has one public method called `loadingMessage()`, which should print "Loading" when called.

 Create an object named loading and call that method.